Interregional Alliance for the Rhine-Alpine Corridor EGTC

 Secretary General Confindustria Piemonte (IT)

-The Assembly appointed Jörg Saalbach as a Director of the EGTC.
-The Director is responsible for daily management of the activities of the EGTC, supported by the Secretariat which lead is also under his responsibility.
+The Assembly appointed Dr. Cecilia Braun as a Director of the EGTC from 2022 on.
+The Director is responsible for daily management of the activities of the EGTC, supported by the Secretariat which lead is also under her responsibility.

 Convention of the European Grouping of Territorial Cooperation “Interregional Alliance for the Rhine-Alpine Corridor EGTC” is based on Regulation (EU) No 1302/2013 of the European Parliament and of the Council of 17 December 2013 amending Regulation (EC) No 1082/2006 on a European Grouping of Territorial Cooperation (EGTC).
 The Convention is completed by the Statutes.